gorgon carbon capture and storage

 the gorgon CCS system prevents millions of tonnes of greenhouse gases being vented into the atmosphere

-Up to 4 million tonnes of CO2 injected annually
+More than 9 million tonnes of CO2 injected to date1

-More than 100 million tonnes of CO2 mitigated over the life of the CCS system
+More than 100 million tonnes of CO2 expected to be mitigated over the life of the CCS system

 Naturally occurring CO2 is taken from offshore gas reservoirs and injected into a giant sandstone formation two kilometres under Barrow Island, where it remains permanently trapped.